2018's 10 Best

-Just as our bodies use L-Glutamine for energy in intestinal and brain cells, our bodies’ defense cells (leukocyte) also use glutamine for energy (See ‘Digestive Support’ above) .
-Because of this, in order to maintain a healthy immune system, keeping glutamine levels up is essential, especially in times of strain when our glutamine stores are often running low.
+Just as our bodies use L-glutamine for energy in intestinal and brain cells, our bodies’ defense cells (leukocyte) also use glutamine for energy.
+Because of this, keeping glutamine levels up is essential to maintain a healhty immune system.
+This is especially true in times of stress when our glutamine stores are often running low.

 What Foods Have L-Glutamine?

-L-Glutamine is found in any food you eat that has protein.
-It is most abundant in whey and casein protein (found in dairy products), as well as in meat, eggs, tofu and in certain grains (like corn and rice).
+L-glutamine is found in any food you eat that has protein.
+It is most abundant in whey and casein protein, as well as meat, eggs, tofu, and certain grains like corn and rice.
 If you have a low protein diet, or find it hard to get enough protein in your diet, you could be glutamine deficient.

-You should use L-Glutamine if you don’t get enough in your diet (see ‘What foods have L-Glutamine?’ to check if you could be low in glutamine), or if you suspect your glutamine levels are low because of stress, recent trauma or injury, illness, chronic or severe disease, or if you perform intense regular exercise.
+You should use L-glutamine if you don’t get enough in your diet.
+You should also consider it if you suspect your glutamine levels are depleted because of stress, injury, or illness.
+Finally, you should consider it if you perform intense regular exercise.
 See the #1 L-Glutamine Supplement now

-Because some of the causes of low glutamine levels are hard to plan on (like stress and illness), it might be a good idea to have some glutamine on hand in case you need it.
+Because some of the causes of low glutamine levels are hard to plan on, it might be a good idea to have some glutamine on hand in case you need it.
 In addition to helping you keep your glutamine levels up, many people use glutamine to help them with the effects of other conditions.
 Many of glutamine’s positive effects are well proven.
-In addition to those, there are many suspected positive effects that L-Glutamine may have that need more research.
+In addition to those, there are many suspected positive effects that L-glutamine may have that need more research.
 As a safe and effective supplement, glutamine may be worth a try if you have any of the following conditions: